-- Less than 1% - (1) The shares of Common Stock and Private Placement Warrants are held by JCIC Sponsor and include the Earnout Shares.
+- Less than 1% - (1) Consists of 500,000 shares of Common Stock issuable upon the vesting and settlement of restricted stock units held by Mr. Gerratt. - The shares of Common Stock and Private Placement Warrants are held by JCIC Sponsor and include the Earnout Shares.
 JCIC Sponsor is controlled indirectly by Messrs.
-Kelter, Savage and Jermoluk. - (2) Consists of shares of Common Stock held by Black River Group LLC, which is managed by Mr. Muchmore.
-Pursuant to the Stockholders Agreement, Mr. Muchmore is obligated to vote for certain nominees to the Board.
-See the section of this prospectus entitled "Certain Relationships and Related Party Transactions Stockholders Agreement" for additional information. - (3) Consists of [●] shares of Common Stock held by Pelagic Capital Advisors LLC and [●] shares of Common Stock held by PCAO LLC, each of which are managed by Mr. Rudisill.
-Pursuant to the Stockholders Agreement, Mr. Rudisill is obligated to vote for certain nominees to the Board.
-See the section of this prospectus entitled "Certain Relationships and Related Party Transactions Stockholders Agreement" for additional information - (4) Consists of [●] shares of Common Stock held by Red Cloud Holding Investments, LLC, [●] shares of Common Stock held by the Matthew P. Sheehy Revocable Trust, and [●] shares of Common Stock held by ElementCompany, LLC.
-Red Cloud Holding Investments, LLC and the Matthew P. Sheehy Revocable Trust are managed by Mr. Matthew Sheehy, and ElementCompany, LLC is co-managed by Mr. Matthew Sheehy and Mr. Timothy Sheehy.
-Pursuant to the Stockholders Agreement, Mr. Matthew Sheehy is obligated to vote for certain nominees to the Board.
-See the section of this prospectus entitled "Certain Relationships and Related Party Transactions Stockholders Agreement" for additional information.
+Kelter, Savage and Jermoluk. - (3) Consists of shares of Common Stock held by Black River Group LLC, which is managed by Mr. Muchmore and 871,147 shares of Common Stock issuable upon the vesting and settlement of restricted stock units held by Mr. Muchmore. - (4) Consists of 2,255,470 shares of Common Stock held by Pelagic Capital Advisors LLC and 2,849,645 shares of Common Stock held by PCAO LLC, each of which are managed by Mr. Rudisill and 1,451,874 shares of Common Stock issuable upon the vesting and settlement of restricted stock units held by Mr. Rudisill. - (5) Consists of 7,385,953 shares of Common Stock held by Red Cloud Holding Investments, LLC, 695,327 shares of Common Stock held by the Matthew P. Sheehy Revocable Trust, and 1,903,561 shares of Common Stock held by ElementCompany, LLC.
+Red Cloud Holding Investments, LLC and the Matthew P. Sheehy Revocable Trust are managed by Mr. Matthew Sheehy, and ElementCompany, LLC is co-managed by Mr. Matthew Sheehy and Mr. Timothy Sheehy and 1,161,455 shares of Common Stock issuable upon the vesting and settlement of restricted stock units held by Mr. Matthew Sheehy.